heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 more efficient.

-The main point of HTTP/3 is to make the web faster and more secure, using a more efficient protocol based on UDP.
+The main point of HTTP/3 is to make the web faster and more secure, using a more efficient protocol based on top of UDP.

 ### HTTP resources